 - Painful or heavy periods

-Laparoscopy can be performed utilizing robotic surgery for the complexities of gynaecological procedures.
+Laparoscopy can be performed utilizing robotic surgery in Melbourne for the complexities of gynaecological procedures.
 It’s important to know that robotic surgery isn’t a science fiction concept in which a robot performs the operation.
 The surgeon is in complete control of the equipment at all times and each movement performed by the surgeon is replicated by the machine.

 The first laparoscopic surgery was actually performed on a dog in Germany in 1901, with the first procedure done on humans in 1910.
 The equipment has seen multiple improvements, modifications and refinements since then to arrive at the modern day robotic surgical equipment for laparoscopic operations.